Tennessee (Arrested Development song): Music video

-The accompanying music video for the song was directed by New York-based Macedonian film director, photographer and artist Milcho Manchevski.
+The music video for "Tennessee" was directed by New York-based Macedonian film director, photographer and artist Milcho Manchevski.
 It was shot in Georgia, with friends of the group and people from the local area appearing in the clip.

 Impact and legacy

-Slant Magazine listed "Tennessee" at number 98 in their ranking of "The 100 Best Singles of the 1990s" in 2011, writing, "Perhaps no other track from the early ‘90s provided better (or catchier) proof that hip-hop was more versatile and capable than prevailing gangster-rap themes than Arrested Development’s "Tennessee", its stuttering drumline ably providing a clean backdrop for expositions on civil rights, genealogical discovery, Southern culture, the devastating legacy of slavery, and the nature of God.
+"Tennessee" was awarded one of BMI's Pop Awards in 1994, honoring the songwriters, composers and music publishers of the song.
+It was ranked number 99 on Entertainment Weeklys "The 100 Greatest Summer Songs", saying, "Yes, technically, it's a hip-hop meditation on the troubling history of the South.
+But only out of the classroom could a history lesson sound so smooth and intoxicating."
+Slant Magazine ranked it number 98 in their list of "The 100 Best Singles of the 1990s" in 2011, writing, "Perhaps no other track from the early ‘90s provided better (or catchier) proof that hip-hop was more versatile and capable than prevailing gangster-rap themes than Arrested Development’s "Tennessee", its stuttering drumline ably providing a clean backdrop for expositions on civil rights, genealogical discovery, Southern culture, the devastating legacy of slavery, and the nature of God.
 A pained but uplifting narrative struggles at times to catch up with the song's driving gait, but "Tennessee" satisfies nonetheless, mixing raw, percussive power, quirky sampling, and inspirational imagery into one cerebral whole."

 Bob Dylan played the song on the "Tennessee" episode of the first season of his Theme Time Radio Hour show in 2006, noting that Arrested Development had "kind of updated the Sly and the Family Stone sound for the hip-hop generation”.

 A 2007 poll of VH1 viewers placed it at number 71 on the "Greatest Songs of the 90s" list and was also ranked as one of the "500 Songs That Shaped Rock and Roll" by the Rock and Roll Hall of Fame.
 It was also listed at number 78 on VH1's "100 Greatest Songs of Hip Hop".
-The song served as the theme to the short-lived Malcolm-Jamal Warner sitcom Here and Now.
+The song served as the theme to the short-lived Malcolm-Jamal Warner 1992 sitcom Here and Now.